 The challenge of working within the pared-back aesthetic is how little you actually have to work with.
 This makes the decision process even trickier than usual.
 You really have to consider each piece carefully before it enters the room, but this also means the end result is more thoughtful and considered—your goal is a space that anyone would want to spend time in.
 In this case, it truly pays to buy quality over quantity and invest in the classics that will truly stand the test of time, and your interest levels.
 Choose well-made pieces that are built to last, will withstand daily use, and look better as a result.

 Just one common mistake we do when we think about a ‘minimalist’ space – thoughts often drift to white walls and neutral schemes but you can also achieve a beautiful pared back look with a broader palette.
-Overall keep the tonality of the space low-contrast and layer in tactile, natural textures to the room in earthy tones to create a warm, relaxing environment.
+Overall keep the tonality of the space low-contrast and layer in tactile, natural textures to create a warm, relaxing environment.

 Step #3: One-in One-out Philosophy